alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 >
 > “I think again it is such a problematic area for higher education institutions.
 I’m not sure there is any clarity within the sector about that duty of care.”

-Ambiguities with regard to the nature and scope of a university’s duty of care can be observed when universities must balance tensions between preservation of student autonomy and management of risk through forced intervention.
+Ambiguities with regard to the nature and scope of a university’s duty of care can be observed when universities must balance tensions between the preservation of student autonomy and the management of risk through forced intervention.
 Administrators raise the difficulty of these decisions on whether to intervene, illustrating uncertainty around duty of care.

 > **Administrator Perspective**
 >